BelledonneCommunications/flexisip-account-manager/INSTALL.md

 The `artisan` script is in the root directory of where the application is setup, with packages its often `/opt/belledonne-communications/share/flexisip-account-manager/flexiapi/`.

 ⚠️ If you want to enable JWT authentication the php-sodium dependency is required, on Rockylinux it is only available in the Remi repository in some cases.
-You can install it with the following step:
+You can install it with the following steps:

     dnf -y install https://rpms.remirepo.net/enterprise/remi-release-{rockylinux-release}.rpm
     dnf -y module reset php